LaptopCat/livebio-plugins/docs/README.md

 from config import Config
 from helpers import console
 # Both are livebio modules, no need to install them as they are a part of livebio
-__plugin__ = {
+print = console.print # Sets print to rich console print which allows you to make the prints beautiful __plugin__ = {
               "name": "awesome_plugin", # You should use your plugin's filename without .plugin.py as a name "author": "You",